d-man7562/ComputerOrganization-Experiment-3/README.md

 # ComputerOrganization-Experiment3
 In assembly, creates a simple calculator that handles add, subtract operations.
 Input and outputs can not be less than zero or greater than or equal to 10.

+This program was designed using NASM x86 Win32 API.
+ASM file is provided which can be compiled and linked using your own linker with windows operating system (can still be 64 bit system).

+To run in windows:
+ - Open PowerShell
+ - Navigate to the directory that the .exe is located
+ - input "./calc1.exe"
+ - Have fun!